Sue9104/web-manual/install-trantrace/install-from-source.md

 <span id='make'></span>

-Ubuntu 16.04 is recommended and installation of dependencies and Trantrace is intergrated.
+Ubuntu 16.04 is recommended and the installation of dependencies and Trantrace is integrated.
 However, we still provide recommend procedures for users with other Linux distributions and Mac.

 ## Ubuntu 16.04